open-energy-transition/MapYourGrid/docs/starter-kit.md

 ## **<div class="tools-header">6.
 Load Power Infrastructure into JOSM :inbox_tray:</div>**

-Make sure remote control is enabled and ad-blocker disabled, and then go to the start mapping [page](https://ohmygrid.org/map-it/).
+Make sure remote control is enabled and ad-blocker disabled, and then go to the start mapping [page](https://MapYourGrid.org/map-it/).
 Here you can click on the country you want to map, and it will directly open JOSM and load the data of that country.
 The "Default Transmission (90kV+)" data should already be selected when you open the page.
 Now press the country, state or province of the `Good First Line` you would like to map.
 To load data for provinces or states, simply zoom in further until the border becomes visible.
 The data should now automaticlly appear in JOSM.
 In the `Layer` window on the right handside you should see the `Data Layer`.
 The ✅ on the left of the Data Layer should be visible, indicating that this is the active layer.
 All your edits in the main windows will now be part of this `Data Layer` <br>

 ## **<div class="tools-header">7.
-Map your First Line :inbox_tray:</div>**
+Map your First Line</div>**

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
   <img src="../images/starter-kit/josm_env.jpg" class="img-border" style="width: 100%;">